SAP-samples/teched2022-XP260/exercises/ex3/README.md

 5. Decide on the "Password Behavior".
 Should the user be able to reset an expired password with the old one, or should the user have to perform the password reset process?

 6. Set the "Required character groups count" to 3.
-Identity Authentication Service supports 4 types of character groups, uppercase letters, lowercase letters, numbers and symbols.
+Identity Authentication Service supports 4 types of character groups, uppercase letters, lowercase letters, numbers, and symbols.
 With this setting you specific how many different groups need to be part of the password.

 7. Fill out the remaining fields of the "Custom Password Policy" dialog and click on "Add".
 Your new password policy is added to the top of the list as it has the highest strength